elHornair/nextblog/posts/contributing-to-open-street-maps.md

 ---
+title1: 'Contributing to'
-title: 'Contributing to Open Street Maps'
+title2: 'Open Street Maps'
 date: '2022-06-01'
 description: 'Contributing missing information to Open Street Maps helps the community and can be done by everyone.'
 tags: 'tools'